How Local Produce Leads to Local Innovation

 When it comes to the future, the sociable Stanley and Linda want to continue to bring more visitors to the farm.
 “We’re trying to think of more creative ways to have more events and workshops here on the farm,” says Linda.
 “That’s how you build success.”

-It’s ingenuity like this that has led Pine Knot Farms to receive acclaim from UNC-TV, Edible Piedmont, Southern Foodways Alliance, Indy Week, and even Gourmet Magazine.
+It’s ingenuity like this that has led Pine Knot Farms to receive acclaim from UNC-TV, Southern Foodways Alliance, Indy Week, and even Gourmet Magazine.
 The Hughes turned their traditional tobacco farm into a leader in the local agricultural community, and they could not have done it without the support of local consumers who cared about where their greens were grown.